 - Ebel Laurent dining tables

 - Bridgeport chairs and ottomans

-Houston Home and Patio carries a wide selection of rust-resistant outdoor furniture to suit any style and budget.
+Houston Home and Patio carries a wide selection of rust-resistant outdoor furniture that can be left outside year round.
 Contact us online or visit our local showroom to chat with our friendly sales staff about the right pieces for your patio.
 We’re open from 10 a.m. to 6 p.m.
 Monday through Saturday for your convenience.